zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 ### Create Import Mapping {#DI-import-mapping}

-You can proceed to create **Import Mapping** using the **Data Importer Document** created in the step above.
-Do the following:
+Create the import mapping using the Data Importer document created in the step above by doing the following:

-1. Right-click your module or folder > **Add other** > **Import mapping**.
+1. Right-click your module or folder and select **Add other** > **Import mapping**.
-2. Give a proper name to the Import mapping document and Click **OK**.
-3. You are now routed to **Select a schema element for Import mapping**.
-From the **Schema source**, choose the last radio button **Excel/CSV structure**.
+2. Name the import mapping document, then click **OK**.
+You are then routed to **Select a schema element for import mapping**.
+3. From the **Schema source**, choose **Excel/CSV structure**.
-4. Select the sheet from the Excel file which has been uploaded as sample as shown in the figure below:
+4. Select the sheet from the Excel file that has been uploaded as a sample, as shown in the image below:

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/select-schema-elements-for-imm.png" class="no-border" >}}

-5. You can either select all the columns by choosing **Check all** or selectively choose the columns that you want to import from the input file.
-After the selection of columns is completed, you can click **OK** to create **Import Mapping**.
+5. Select the columns you want to import.
+You can either select all the columns by choosing **Check all** or select individual columns.
+6. Click **OK** to create the **Import Mapping**.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/create-import-mapping.png" class="no-border" >}}

-6. You can now either choose to map an existing entity by dragging and dropping an existing entity from your domain model via the **Connector** tab or you can choose to press **Map automatically** to create a new NPE in your domain model:
+7. You can now choose to:
+   1. Map an existing entity by dragging and dropping an entity from your domain model via the **Connector** tab
+   2. Click **Map automatically** to create a new NPE in your domain model:

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/map-automatically.png" class="no-border" >}}

-7. If you choose **Map automatically**, then you can go to your Domain Model and change the Entity's name and persistence as per your requirement.
+8. If you choose **Map automatically**, you can open the domain model and change the entity's name and persistence, as per your requirement.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/entity-name-persist-change.png" class="no-border" >}}